 Concentrate connoisseurs, however, will likely appreciate the flavor and terpene preservation associated with solventless extracts like dry sift and ice water hash.
 High-quality solventless extracts are comprised of isolated glandular trichome heads; they are packed with pure, unadulterated terpenes.

-You can also dab CBD, which is a very effective consumption method.
+You can also dab CBD or Delta-8, which is a very effective consumption method.

 Drop the Carb Cap